 The Great Seneca Plan covers 4,330 acres in the heart of the 1-270 Corridor between the cities of Gaithersburg and Rockville and the Town of Washington Grove.
 This Plan focuses on strengthening the economic competitiveness of the Life Sciences Center through mixed-use development, public realm improvements, equitable access, and implementation strategies.
-In addition, it aims to establish a new residential neighborhood with local serving amenities and services in the Londonderry and Hoyle's Addition area, while largely retaining the character of the Quince Orchard, Rosemont, Oakmont, Walnut Hill, Washingtonian Light Industrial, Washingtonian Residential, and Hi Wood areas.
+In addition, it envisions a thriving residential neighborhood with local serving amenities and services in the Londonderry and Hoyle's Addition area and offers limited recommendations for the Quince Orchard, Rosemont, Oakmont, Walnut Hill, Washingtonian Light Industrial, Washingtonian Residential, and Hi Wood areas.
 Recommendations are organized within the themes of the built, social, natural, and economic environments and provide guidance for land use; zoning; urban design; transportation; parks, trails, and public open space; the economy; and the environment.